jackc/tern/README.markdown

 # user =
 # password is not required if using SSH agent authentication
 # password =
+# keyfile is the path to a SSH key file
+# keyfile =
+# passphrase for the SSH key file given above or one of the default SSH key files in ~/.ssh
+# passphrase =

 [data]
 prefix = foo